TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Evaluation

-In this section, we will observe TPP's effectiveness during stress situations where hot memory is bound to spill in to the {\remote}.
-Extreme memory setups like 1:4 configuration is useful in flexible server design with DRAM as a small-sized \local node and \cxlmem as a large but cheaper memory.
-As in production, such a configuration is impractical for Web and Data Warehouse applications, we limit our discussion to the Cache applications only.
-Note that TPP is effective even for Web and Data Warehouse in such a setup and provides performance very close to the all from local setup.
+Extreme setups like 1:4 configuration allow flexible server design with DRAM as a small-sized \local node and \cxlmem as a large but cheaper memory.
+As in our production, such a configuration is impractical for Web and Data Warehouse, we limit our discussion to the Cache applications.
+Note that \TPP is effective even for Web and Data Warehouse in such a setup and performs very close to the baseline.